LISTEN: How Michael Cohen Protects Trump By Making Legal Threats

 He also talked about past lawsuits, like one against Univision.
 The Spanish-language network dropped Trump's Miss USA pageant because of his disparaging comments about Mexican immigrants when he launched his presidential bid in 2015.

-"I think you should go ahead and write the story that you plan on writing, I think you should do it because I think you're an idiot.
-Alright, and I think your paper is a joke," Cohen said.
-"And it's going to be my absolute pleasure to serve you with a 500 million dollar lawsuit like...
+"I think you should go ahead and write the story that you plan on writing; I think you should do it because I think you're an idiot, all right, and I think your paper is a joke," Cohen said.
+"And it's going to be my absolute pleasure to serve you with a $500 million lawsuit like ...
 I did to Univision."

 Cohen uses Trump suit against Univision to threaten legal action